WHAT IS BIODIVERSITY?

 - Habitat services highlight the importance of ecosystems that provide habitats for wildlife.

-- Cultural services include non-material benefits that people obtain from ecosystems, which are crucial for our well-being to include recreational resources and aesthetic values.
+- Cultural services include non-material benefits that people obtain from ecosystems, which include recreational assets for walking and aesthetic values to ensure our physical & mental wellbeing.

-However, biodiversity is threatened by many factors, including habitat loss, pollution, climate change and invasive alien species.
-The loss of biodiversity affects these essential ecosystem services.
+However, the value of ecosystem services (natural capital) provided from the natural environment to society is immense and often undervalued.
+The loss of biodiversity due to habitat loss, pollution, climate change and invasive alien species affects these essential ecosystem services.
 We all have a responsibility to protect biodiversity.
 Government, businesses, local communities, landowners and individuals all have a role in protecting biodiversity.
+If we take care of nature, it will take care of us.